Mathématique: Chapter 55

 “Yeah.”
 Young shifted his weight, redistributing more of it to his cane.
 “I noticed.”

 Young shrugged.
-“I didn’t think about it much.
-Probably a combination of liking earth shoes and figuring a way to blend as much as possible as fast as possible.
+“I didn’t pay it much mind.
+Probably a combination of liking Earth shoes and figuring a way to blend as much as possible as fast as possible.
 She had fun with it.”

-“Yeah,” Jackson whispered.
+“Yeah,” Jackson rasped.
 “Well, I thought it was stupid.
-She had all of countless cultures to learn about and she picked Cosmo.
+She had all of countless cultures to learn about and she picks Cosmo.
 Typical, I thought.
 Typical of her.
 But she played me.
 Or tested me.
-Or just straight-up didn’t trust me, and why would she, really, I guess, after of the kind of stuff that would come out of my mouth?
-And ugh, even that, even that take on it is so egocentric it makes me sick.”
+Or straight-up didn’t trust me.
+And why would she, really, I guess, after of the kind of stuff that comes out of my mouth?
+And, ugh, even that take on it is so egocentric it makes me sick.”

 “Jackson,” Young said, “cut yourself a break for the love of—”